 Social Programs bring kids together for fun events, and include field trips to local sports events and entertainment, band jams like Battle of the Bands, weekly open mic nights, and middle school dances.

-Contact our CROYA Program Manager, Joanne Yorro, email@example.com, 847-810-3984 for more information about our High School Programs.
+Contact our High School Youth Worker, Meghan Gayter, email@example.com, 847-810-3985 for more information about our High School Programs.